guru-das-s/guru-das-s.github.io/content/pages/now.md

 friends old and new, family members, and visited places of historical and cultural interest.

+🎮 My wife recently gifted me a Sony Playstation 5.
+A close friend of mine (a long-time gamer) recommended that I start with [Uncharted 4](https://en.wikipedia.org/wiki/Uncharted_4:_A_Thief%27s_End) as a newbie to console gaming.
+I took his suggestion and have been playing almost every day.
+I am almost near the end of the story and both the gameplay and the visuals have been breathtaking so far.

 📖 I have been reading Frank Herbert's Dune series on my wife's Kindle ever since I watched Denis Villeneuve's movie adaptation (both parts).
 It's been slow going but it's an essential part of my lunchtime routine at work when I don't have company.
 My